 • Bursaries can help pay for a variety of training and personal development costs.
 For example to pay for a short course to learn a new skill, to buy some equipment to get a qualification, or for accreditation fees and other study costs.

 Bursaries are considered regularly throughout the year and there is no final deadline.
 Consult the RIWAS to find out when the next applications will be considered.

 The application process - RIWAS Rural Careers Fund applications are considred by a panel.
 For a bursary award a simple application form will normally be all that is required.
-Scholarship applicants will submit an application form and then be invited for an interview during August.
+Scholarship applicants will submit an application form and then be invited for an interview during the May half-term.